-My stay in London really was far too short, but I was able lucky enough to catch a special screening at the British Library of the Pumzi movie, a braekthrough African sci-fi film with strong echoes of Logan’s Run, which I particularly enjoyed.
+My recent visit to London was far too short, but I was able lucky enough to catch a special screening at the British Library of the Pumzi movie, a breakthrough African sci-fi film — with strong echoes of Logan’s Run — that I particularly enjoyed.
 It was a rare to opportunity for dialogue with the director herself, Wanuri Kahiu as well as superwoman Dr. Maggie Aderin-Pocock, celebrated Nigerian-born astronomer.
 Also represented in the audience were the ubiquitous FOKN Bois, an avante-garde Ghanaian hip-hop duo, perhaps best described as ‘strict sub-Saharan psychomental.’
 And of course, afropolitan guru and DJ, Kobby Graham, DUST Magazine editor and ‘funky professor’ at Ashesi University, wasn’t too far from the scene.
 In case you missed it, here’s the trailer for the Pumzi movie:

 Sc-Fi film about futuristic Africa, 35 years after World War III –The Water War.
 Nature is extinct.
 The outside is dead.
 Asha lives and works as a museum curator in one of the indoor communities set up by the Maitu Council.
 When she receives a box in the mail containing soil, she plants an old seed in it and the seed starts to germinate instantly.
 Asha appeals to the Council to grant her permission to investigate the possibility of life on the outside but the Council denies her exit visa.
 Asha breaks out of the inside community to go into the dead and derelict outside to plant the growing seedling and possibly find life on the outside.